code-with-high/Git-Tutorial/README.md

-git remote rename <name of the remote > this cmd for rename the connecion name the name of the remote connection is always used to eastablish communications between the repositories
+git remote rename <name of the remote > this cmd for rename the connecion name the name of the remote connection is always used to eastablish communications between the repositories git pull request for the accept or download the collaberator changes on the local reop from github repo